-- 1 NOTES the Planning Framework Consultation Report prepared by Creating Communities has been made available on the City's website, and that the report has been used to inform the formulation of the draft new planning framework; - 2 NOTES the Background Review and Analysis Key Findings and Recommendations Report detailed as Attachment 1 to this Report; - 3 Pursuant to regulation 35 (2) of the Planning and Development (Local Planning Schemes) Regulations 2015 RESOLVES that Scheme Amendment No. 3 is a complex amendment as the proposal is not consistent with the City of Joondalup Local Housing Strategy; - 4 Pursuant to section 75 of the Planning and Development Act 2005 and regulation 37 (1) of the Planning and Development (Local Planning Schemes) Regulations 2015, RESOLVES to proceed to advertise Scheme Amendment No. 3 to the City of Joondalup Local Planning Scheme No. 3 to amend the Scheme Text and Map as set out in Attachment 3 to this Report, for the purposes of public advertising for a period of 60 days; - 5 SUBMITS Scheme Amendment No. 3 to the Western Australian Planning Commission to advise if any modifications are required to the documents prior to advertising; - 6 Pursuant to clauses 3 and 4 of schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015, PREPARES and ADVERTISES the draft Place Neighbourhoods Local Planning Policy, as shown in Attachment 2 to this Report, for a period of 60 days;
+- NOTES the Planning Framework Consultation Report prepared by Creating Communities has been made available on the City's website, and that the report has been used to inform the formulation of the draft new planning framework; - 2 NOTES the Background Review and Analysis Key Findings and Recommendations Report detailed as Attachment 1 to Report CJ052-05/19; - Pursuant to regulation 35 (2) of the Planning and Development (Local Planning Schemes) Regulations 2015 RESOLVES that Scheme Amendment No. 3 is a complex amendment as the proposal is not consistent with the City of Joondalup Local Housing Strategy;

-- 7 NOTES that the draft Place Neighbourhoods Local Planning Policy and Scheme Amendment No. 3 collectively make up the draft new planning framework for infill development in the City of Joondalup and will, therefore, be advertised concurrently once approvals to advertise have been received from the Western Australian Planning Commission and the Environmental Protection Authority; - 8 NOTES the implications of Design WA and the interim application of the City's Residential Development Local Planning Policy as outlined in this Report; - 9 NOTES that any new planning framework will not come into effect until Scheme Amendment No. 3 is approved by the Minister for Planning.
+- 4 Pursuant to section 75 of the Planning and Development Act 2005 and regulation 37 (1) of the Planning and Development (Local Planning Schemes) Regulations 2015, RESOLVES to proceed to advertise Scheme Amendment No. 3 to the City of Joondalup Local Planning Scheme No. 3 to amend the Scheme Text and Map as set out in Attachment 3 to Report CJ052-05/19, for the purposes of public advertising for a period of 60 days; - 5 SUBMITS Scheme Amendment No. 3 to the Western Australian Planning Commission to advise if any modifications are required to the documents prior to advertising; - Pursuant to clauses 3 and 4 of schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015, PREPARES and ADVERTISES the draft Place Neighbourhoods Local Planning Policy, as shown in Attachment 2 to Report CJ052-05/19, for a period of 60 days; - NOTES that the draft Place Neighbourhoods Local Planning Policy and Scheme Amendment No. 3 collectively make up the draft new planning framework for infill development in the City of Joondalup and will, therefore, be advertised concurrently once approvals to advertise have been received from the Western Australian Planning Commission and the Environmental Protection Authority; - 8 NOTES the implications of Design WA and the interim application of the City's Residential Development Local Planning Policy as outlined in Report CJ052-05/19: - 9 NOTES that any new planning framework will not come into effect until Scheme Amendment No. 3 is approved by the Minister for Planning.

-To access this attachment on electronic document, click here: Attach7brf190514.pdf

-ITEM 8 EXECUTION OF DOCUMENTS
+CJ053-05/19 EXECUTION OF DOCUMENTS

-WARD All RESPONSIBLE DIRECTOR Mr Garry Hunt Office of the CEO FILE NUMBER 15876, 101515 ATTACHMENTS Attachment 1 Documents executed by affixing the Common Seal during the period 2 April to 29 April 2019.
-AUTHORITY / DISCRETION Information - includes items provided to Council for information purposes only that do not require a decision of Council (that is for 'noting').
+RESPONSIBLE Mr Garry Hunt Office of the CEO

+ATTACHMENTS Attachment 1 Documents executed by affixing the

+Common Seal during the period 2 April to

+29 April 2019.

+AUTHORITY / DISCRETION Information - includes items provided to Council for